johnwight/Adobe-AEM-with-DTM-and-Analytics/README.md

     1. To retrieve the API token:

-        1. Return to the DTM Dashboard and click the Embed tag for the property you created.
+        1. Return to the DTM Dashboard and click the Profile icon and then click **DTM Account**.